ImageMagick/Usage-Markdown/advanced/index.md

 [![\[IM Output\]](aqua_result.png)](aqua_result.png)

 Notice that the final overall color of the resulting image is actually the original color of the original shape.
-In fact you coluld even apply this to a multi-colored image, without any problems at all.
+In fact you could even apply this to a multi-colored image, without any problems at all.

 So lets repeat all the steps above, including the creation of the initial shape image, all in one command.

       convert -background none -fill DodgerBlue \